LivePersonInc/knowledge-center-archive/pages/conversation-builder-migration-to-gcp.md

 * **Access to API utilization** - for better planning and developer experience.
 * **Faster time to new products**  - our focus is exclusively on innovation and richness of features instead of infrastructure maintenance.
 * **Faster deployment** - leveraging the latest, most innovative infrastructure from Google
-* **Faster service** - deployment to more geographic regions that are closer to agents and brands

 ## The Process & Implications
 **Note: If you were notified that your account was moving to the GCP Cloud, please carefully review the information below:**